 The Lord God requires of us that we should help others whenever we can, always make the right choices and be the best that we can be in everything that we do.

 St Cuthbert's is a Voluntary Aided Catholic School of Salford Diocese.
 Currently there are 1,165 on roll.
 The total number of students per year group is demonstrated on the 'student totals by year group' below.
-The standard number of entry is 240 in each year group.
-Baptised Catholics making up the majority of the intake from 9 parishes of the Rochdale Deanery (see total by religion graph).
+The standard number of entry is 210 in each year group.
+Baptised Catholics constituting just under half of the whole school intake of the Rochdale Deanery (see total by religion graph).
 A growing number of applications are received from children from backgrounds other than Catholic across Rochdale and occasionally beyond.